Home

 Scott 773 (1986)

 On April 14, 1986, Vatican City issued a series of six stamps commemorating the inscription of Vatican City on the UNESCO list of World Patrimony, or World Heritage, sites.
 The stamps, presented as a se-tenant block of six stamps, form an aerial view of Vatican City.
 The term se-tenant refers to the printing of stamps which, when joined together, form a unified design.
+The release consisted of sheets containing thirty-six stamps, making up six se-tenant blocks.

 The United Nations Organization for Education, Science and Culture, or UNESCO, was formed in 1972, with its goal being the protection of the cultural and natural patrimony of the world.
 UNESCO uses ten criteria to determine the inclusion of sites on its list.
 To date, over 1100 areas have been designated World Heritage Sites.
+At the present time, Italy (including the landlocked countries of Vatican City and San Marino) is home to more UNESCO sites than any other.

 Vatican City, in its entirety, was inscribed on the list of World Heritage Sites in 1984.
 It was the 286th site added to the list and met four of the ten criteria for inclusion.
 The summary from the UNESCO website states: